 You can also see in the picture that the sides of the box are aligned into rabbets cut into the front and back.
 This technique ensures that the front, back, and sides will be aligned squarely with one another.

-Download the Free Plans and Pictures
+Download the Free Plans, Pictures, and Instructions

 Download a complete set of drawings and instructions so that you can build your own version of the Dado Blade Storage Box.